 Late Friday night we headed to one of Ellie’s tournament soccer games.
 Ben was in a good mood, acting completely normal.
-Afterwards we caught the end of my niece’s game who was playing at the same soccer park.
-We chatted with his brother and sister-in-law for 30 minutes, then headed home and quickly passed out.
+Afterward, we caught the end of my niece’s game at the same soccer park.
+We chatted with his brother and sister-in-law for 30 minutes, then headed home.

 Ellie had a nightmare early in the night so ended up crawling in my bed and Ben went down the hall to the guest bedroom.

-Around 1:30am I heard a huge thump down the hall.
-I figured Ben was getting up to use the restroom and knocked over a lamp or bumped into the nightstand or something.
+Around 1:30 am I heard a huge thump down the hall.
+I figured Ben was getting up to use the restroom and knocked over a lamp or something.
 I turned over and went back to bed.

-I helped him into our bed.
+I helped him to bed.
 He started talking about how his hands were on fire.
-I kept telling him to sit still, that I thought he just had a seizure.
-I gave him some water and used the flashlight on my phone to check his pupils.
-Now normally his body is extremely weak after a seizure because his entire body tightens up during the ordeal.
-And usually he feels a seizure coming on because he gets auras, but of course this time it was during his sleep so we had no warning sign.
+Now, normally his body is extremely weak after a seizure because his entire body tightens up.
+Usually, he feels a seizure coming on because he gets auras, but this time it was during his sleep without warning.

-The next morning I let him sleep in until 9am before I checked on him.
-I had a quick work thing about 45 minutes from the house but when I woke him up he assured me he was fine, just wanted to sleep things off.
+The next morning I let him sleep in until 9 am before I checked on him.
+I had a quick work thing, but when I woke him up he assured me he was fine, just wanted to sleep things off.
 Just complained a bit about his hands being on fire.

-When things didn’t get better later on Saturday afternoon, Ben called his doctor and was told to go to the ER to get checked out.
-Twenty minutes after getting there Ben was being admitted to the hospital for further testing; they wanted to run an MRI and CT scan.
+When things didn’t get better by Saturday afternoon, Ben called his doctor and was told to go to the ER.
+Twenty minutes after arriving Ben was being admitted to the hospital for further testing; they wanted to run an MRI and CT scan.

 But the neurologist was concerned about this seizure.
-He actually had another one back in January (which is a really long story as well, won’t even get into that one).
-But like I mentioned before, normally it’s years between seizures so something seemed a little off to the neurologist so she ordered an EEG.
+He had another one back in January.
+Normally it’s years between seizures so something seemed a little off to the neurologist so she ordered an EEG.

 And that’s when stuff got crazy…